Heathrow Medical Services is a CAA approved Aero-Medical Centre (AeMC) and can perform and issue UK CAA Class 1 and 3 initial medical examinations.

 Please note that if you arrive at the medical without undertaking these steps, we will not be able to perform the medical examination

 The charge for an Initial Class 1 medical is £607 inc. VAT (excluding referrals, casework etc if required.)
 Fees are payable at the time of booking via credit/debit card.
-Initial candidates will be also required to see our optometrist, undergo an ECG examination, have a finger prick blood test (comprising haemoglobin and cholesterol testing), salvia drug and breath alcohol testing, an audiogram, spirometry, urinalysis and a full comprehensive clinical examination.
+Initial candidates will be also required to see our optometrist, undergo an ECG examination, have a finger prick blood test (comprising haemoglobin and cholesterol testing), saliva drug and breath alcohol testing, an audiogram, spirometry, urinalysis and a full comprehensive clinical examination.

 CAA INITIAL CLASS 3 MEDICALS

 Please send an e-mail to [email protected] to book an Initial Class 3 medical.
 The cost is £751 inc. VAT (excluding referrals, casework etc if required.)
 Fees are payable at the time of booking via credit/debit card.
-Initial candidates will be also required to see our optometrist (to include a CAD test), undergo an ECG examination, have a finger prick blood test (comprising haemoglobin and cholesterol testing), salvia drug and breath alcohol testing, an audiogram, spirometry, urinalysis and a full comprehensive clinical examination.
+Initial candidates will be also required to see our optometrist (to include a CAD test), undergo an ECG examination, have a finger prick blood test (comprising haemoglobin and cholesterol testing), saliva drug and breath alcohol testing, an audiogram, spirometry, urinalysis and a full comprehensive clinical examination.

 What to bring with you: